Hotel Dusk: Room 215 has Mila, who is the name of a girl staying at the hotel who shares her name with Bradley's dead little sister.

 There are two robot masters named Oil Man, Wave Man and Blade Man in the Mega Man series.
 All three of the originals are from the fairly obscure PC games not made by Capcom.

-The same series also includes two Davids (Solid Snake and Zero), Jim (Houseman) and James (Johnson), Natasha (Marcova) and Nastasha (Romanenko), two President Johnsons (the real-life Lyndon Johnson and the fictional James Johnson), three Georges (Kasler, Sears and a boy with no last name in MGR), two Boris (Volgin and Popov) and no less than five characters who have at some point gone by the codename Snake (although, three of them are genetic clones of the original Snake).
+The same series also includes two Davids (Solid Snake and Zero), Jim (Houseman) and James (Johnson), Natasha (Marcova) and Nastasha (Romanenko), two President Johnsons (the real-life Lyndon Johnson and the fictional James Johnson), four Georges (Kasler, Sears, the orphan in MGR, and Code Talker), two Boris (Volgin and Popov) and no less than five characters who have at some point gone by the codename Snake (Naked Snake; his clones Solid, Liquid and Solidus; and his body double Venom).

 In the later versions of Metal Gear 2, Natasha Marcova was renamed Gustava Heffner, long after said character was already referred by her original name in the plot summaries included in the first Metal Gear Solid.

-Les Enfants Terribles, the name of the government project that led to the creation of Big Boss' sons , was also the name of Running Man's former terrorist group in Metal Gear 2 (although the terrorist group was left unnamed in later ports, they're still mentioned in the MGS4 Database).
+Les Enfants Terribles, the name of the government project that led to the creation of Big Boss' sons, was also the name of Running Man's former terrorist outfit in Metal Gear 2

 Then there's the members of the B.B.
 Corps in MGS4, who were deliberately named after the deceased members of FOXHOUND from MGS1 (Octopus, Raven, Wolf and Mantis).